Will I Face Age Restrictions Teaching English Abroad in Asia?

 3. Understand the 'Respect Your Elders' Culture

-Many language schools and principals may be in their 30s and it's seen as disrespectful to give orders and to correct someone that is older than they are, meaning the foreign teacher getting hired can't be older than the school administrators.
+Many language schools and principals may be in their 30s or 40s, and it's seen as disrespectful to give orders and to correct someone who is older than they are, meaning the foreign teacher getting hired can't be older than the school administrators.

-This respect culture can limit the hiring of teachers older than the age of 40, as it causes a struggle and tension that schools want to avoid.
+This respect for culture can limit the hiring of teachers older than the age of 40 at times in countries like South Korea, as it causes a struggle and tension that schools want to avoid.

 4. Be Aware of the Specifics of Teaching Young Learners

-A majority of the teaching jobs in Asia are with children— sometimes as young as 3 and 4 years old.
+A majority of the teaching jobs in Asia are for teaching children, sometimes as young as three or four years old.

-Schools are looking for energetic teachers who can work 8-10 hours a day with a flexible schedule.
-There's a potential concern that an older teacher may not have the high energy level and flexibility desired for this type of position.
+Schools are seeking energetic teachers who can work 8-10 hours per day with a flexible schedule.
+There's a concern that an older teacher may not have the high energy and flexibility required for this type of position.

-We are not trying to deter teachers over the age of 40 from teaching in Asia.
-While some countries— like South Korea— have more restrictions when it comes to age limits for teachers, others such as Cambodia, and possibly Thailand and Vietnam, are known to hire teachers in their 40s and 50s.
+We are not trying to deter teachers over 40 from teaching in Asia.
+While some countries— like South Korea— have more restrictions when it comes to age limits for teachers, others, such as Cambodia, and possibly Thailand and Vietnam, are known to hire teachers in their 40s and 50s, and even their 60s.

 Pro Tip!
 Some factors that may enhance your opportunities in many of these countries: